samiullahbahadur/Math-magicians-with-react/README.md

 # Math-Magicians

-"Mathemagician" is a web app for all fans of mathematics.
-It is a Single Page App (SPA) that allows users to make simple calculations and read a random math-related quote.
+"Math magicians" is a website for all fans of mathematics.
+It is a Single Page App (SPA) consisting of 3 pages: Home, Calculator, and Quote that allows users to:

+- Make simple calculations
+- Read a math-related quote
+- see instructions to use in homepage

 ## Live Demo